SwimMac/swimmaccarolina.org/src/pages/masters-registration.md

 <li>Parent of current Charlotte Latin School student</li>
 </ul>
 <p><strong>INDIVIDUAL</strong></p>
-<p>Annual registration fee: $40<br>
+<p>Annual SwimMAC registration fee: $40<br>
 Monthly dues: $60</p>
-<p><strong>INDIVIDUAL + SIGNIFICANT OTHER (50% Dues Discount)</strong></p>
+<p><strong>INDIVIDUAL + SIGNIFICANT OTHER</strong></p>
-<p>Annual registration fee: $80<br>
+<p>Annual SwimMAC registration fee: $80<br>
-Monthly dues: $90</p>
+Monthly dues: $90 (50% discount for 2nd member of household)</p>
 </div>

 <div class="w-full md:w-1/2 p-4" markdown="1">
 <h4>Drop-In Swims</h4>
-<p>SwimMAC Masters is happy to welcome other Masters from around the world!
-The drop-in fee is $10 per practice.
+<p>SwimMAC Masters is happy to welcome other Masters swimmers from around the world!
+The drop-in fee is <b>$10 per practice</b>.
 Please bring cash to your drop-in swim OR Venmo Lead Coach Chandler Thomas (@chandler-thomas-11).
-All swimmers <strong>must</strong> be USMS registered or sign a <a href="https://www.usms.org/admin/lmschb/gto_reg_30daytryout_regform.pdf" target="_blank" rel="noopener">USMS 30-day waiver</a> in order to swim with us.</p>
+All swimmers <b>must</b> be USMS registered or sign a <a href="https://www.usms.org/admin/lmschb/gto_reg_30daytryout_regform.pdf" target="_blank" rel="noopener">USMS 30-day waiver</a> in order to swim with us.</p>
 </div>

 <div class="w-full md:w-1/2 p-4" markdown="1">

 <h4>Visiting Alumni/College Swimmers</h4>

-<p>If you are a current college swimmer who would like to train with the Masters team for the summer, the SwimMAC Masters dues are $150.
-This includes the entire summer and access to all workout times at either location.
-You <strong>must</strong> be registered with either USA Swimming or US Masters Swimming in order to participate in the workouts.</p>
+<p>Recent SwimMAC alumni/current college swimmers and their teammates are welcome to attend practices at no cost during fall, winter, and spring breaks.
+If you would like to train with the SwimMAC Masters team for the entire summer, dues are <b>$150</b> and you will need to register with the team using the button above.
+You <b>must</b> be registered with either USA Swimming or US Masters Swimming in order to participate in the workouts.</p>

 </div>
 </div>